-This post is sponsored by Revolution Math, a really fun and interactive way to help your child keep up their summer math skills and learn to love math.
+This post is sponsored by Wonderland Math (formerly known Revolution Math), a really fun and interactive way to help your child keep up their summer math skills and learn to love math.
 Get your first month plus a learning kit for $1 with the code JANSSEN!

 It’s very important to me that summer feel different for our family.